 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest

-Embassy of Italy or visit their
+Embassy of Italy or visit the

-website for up-to-date information.
+Embassy of Italy website for the most up-to-date information.

-Working holiday visa program information sheet.
+Working Holiday Visa program information sheet

-You must declare cash of 10,000 Euros or more (or the equivalent amount in another currency) if you are travelling between Italy and any non-European Union (EU) country.
-This includes notes and coins, money orders, cheques and travellers cheques.
-If you don't declare, or if you provide incomplete or incorrect information, you will be fined.
-This doesn't apply if you're travelling to or from another EU country.
+Declare cash of €10,000 euros or more (or equivalent) if you're travelling between Italy and any non-European Union (EU) country.
+If you fail to declare your cash or you give incorrect information on entry to, or exit from, Italy, you will be fined.
+You don't need to declare cash if you are travelling to or from another EU country.

 Safety and security